Yomi-stack/SOC-Analyst-Labs/Windows-Event-Logging-and-Telemetry-Integrattion/README.md

 ## Event ID 4624 – Successful Logon

-This event is generated when a user successfully logs on.
+This event is generated when a user successfully authenticates to a Windows system.
+SOC analysts use this event to track legitimate access, identify unusual login times, and detect suspicious logon sources.

 *Key Fields Reviewed:*
 - *TimeCreated* – Timestamp of logon